 These scholarships of a minimum of \$1,000 and a maximum of full tuition will be awarded among full-time university students making application and with consideration for financial requirements and personal character and not already receiving a scholarship or bursary of more than \$1,000.
 Consideration may also be given to the academic standing of an applicant and/or an expressed interest or intent to pursue theological studies.
-Application forms available at the Registrar's Office.
+Application forms available from Student Services and the Registrar's Office.

-• The John Tremblay Bursary in Business Administration

-These bursaries are awarded, upon recommendation from the high school principal(s), to two students of good academic standing, not already receiving a scholarship of \$1,000 or more, who are graduating from a French-language high school on Prince Edward Island, and intending to enter the Business Administration program at UPEI.
-Application forms are available from French-language PEI high schools in early January.
+• The John Tremblay Bursary in Business Administration These bursaries are awarded, upon recommendation from the high school principal(s), to two students of good academic standing, not already receiving a scholarship of \$1,000 or more, who are graduating from a French-language high school on Prince Edward Island, and intending to enter the Business Administration program at UPEI.
+Application forms are available from Student Services and the Registrar's Office in early January.

 • The Doris MacPherson Caseley Memorial Bursary This bursary of approximately \$2500 will be awarded annually to a Prince Edward Island High School student entering the Bachelor of Arts program at UPEI.
-Application forms are available from PEI high schools.
+Application forms are available from Student Services and the Registrar's Office.